eneko/Kebab/README.md

 detector.detectCase(in: "SOME_CONSTANT") // .MACRO_CASE
 ```

-This allows to use `CaseConverter` withouth having to provide the input format (with
+This allows to use `CaseConverter` without having to provide the input format (adding
 a performance penalty).

 ```swift